-The Ministry of Education performs payroll processing and payments on behalf of school boards of trustees, through payroll service provider Education Payroll Limited.
+The Ministry of Education performs payroll processing and payments on behalf of boards, through payroll service provider Education Payroll Limited.

 The Ministry's review of the schools sector payroll to ensure compliance with the Holidays Act 2003 is ongoing.
-The current phase of this review is to design potential solutions for any compliance breaches discovered in the initial phase of the Programme.
 Final calculations and potential impact on any specific individual will not be known until further detailed analysis and solutions have been completed.

-To the extent that any obligation cannot reasonably be quantified at 31 December 2020, a contingent liability for the school may exist.
+To the extent that any obligation cannot reasonably be quantified at 31 December 2021, a contingent liability for the school may exist.

-23. Commitments
+22. Commitments